markszulc/experience-manager-learn.en/help/forms/sign-multiple-documents/create-forms-for-signing.md

 ---
-title: Create forms for signing
+title: Create Forms for Signing
-description: Create forms for signing
+description: Create forms that need to be included in the signing package.
 feature: adaptive-forms
 topics: development
 audience: developer